IBM-Cloud/docs/services/blockchain/etn_pbft.md

 - Because HTTP is the communication protocol for the peers, the tests use the peer URLs.
 For example: VP0–api.dev.blockchain.ibm.com:80.
 Note: Symbolic values ***VP0, VP1, VP2 and VP3*** are used as placeholders for the literal peer URLs.
 -  To log in to a peer, use the credentials that were provided when you deployed the bluemix service.
 For the test cases, **test\_user1** and **test\_user1\_enrollSecret** are used as values for *enrollID* and *enrollSecret*, respectively.
 -  Simulate node crashes by manually stopping and restarting peers with the **Actions** buttons from the network console.
-Seen in Figure 1, the **Actions** button is on the far-right when you are on the **Network** tab:
+Seen in Figure 1, the **Actions** buttons are on the far-right when you are on the **Network** tab:

 ![](images/stopstartpeer.png)
 *Figure 1. stop start options*